L-Mancio/DanKaminskyReplica/README.md

 # DanKaminskyReplica
-the dns poisoning was done on a specially crafted VM provide by our university read the report for more info
+The dns poisoning was done on a specially crafted VM provide by our university read the report for more info